Financial Aid and Scholarships Procedure - 50.01.01

 Section 493.A of the Higher Education Act requires post-secondary educational institutions to disseminate relevant, candid information on student financial aid programs available at the college.
 These rights and responsibilities may be found in The Student Guide, a publication of the United States Department of Education.

 Students receiving financial aid for credit classes have the responsibility to follow the college’s drop and withdrawal procedures as outlined in the HCC catalog.
-Federal financial aid recipient refunds will be determined based on the current federal regulation requirements.
+Federal financial aid recipients who withdraw from their classes or stop attending their classes and do not complete the term may not be eligible to keep all the federal aid for that term.
 Full descriptions of the Federal Return of Title IV Funds Policy can be found in the student handbook, the college catalog, or on the financial aid services page of the HCC website.